259134lavanyabs/Miniproject_lavanyabs/1_Requirement/Readme.md

 ## How:

-* Student record management system is designed to help manage the daily school activities of recording and maintaining by automating it.
+* Student record management system is designed to help manage the daily institutional activities of recording and maintaining by automating it.

 # Detail requirements
 ## High Level Requirements: